Last Updated: December 22, 2022

 While public health works to contain the current outbreak, we want you to have information so you can make informed choices when you are in spaces or situations where mpox could be spread through close, intimate contact or during sex.

-Vaccination is an important tool in preventing the spread of mpox.
 But the best preventive measure is to avoid sex with multiple or anonymous partners, which is currently the highest-risk activity.
 Consider temporarily changing some behaviors activities that may increase your risk of being exposed.
-See Social Gatherings, Safer Sex, and Monkeypox to learn more about:
+See CDC's Social Gatherings, Safer Sex, and Monkeypox to learn more about:

 Learn more about risks for mpox from VDH.